phytec/kivy-demo/doc/faq.rst

 #.
 Add the new layer inside the config file: :code:`nano confi/bblayers.conf` and add at the end :code:`BBLAYERS += "${BSPDIR}/sources/meta-sdltest "`
 #.
 Check if layer added:  :code:`bitbake-layers show-layers`

-For more information, check this tutorial: https://community.nxp.com/t5/i-MX-Processors-Knowledge-Base/How-to-add-a-new-layer-and-a-new-recipe-in-Yocto/ta-p/1102230
+For more information, check `How to add a new layer and a new recipe in Yocto <https://community.nxp.com/t5/i-MX-Processors-Knowledge-Base/How-to-add-a-new-layer-and-a-new-recipe-in-Yocto/ta-p/1102230>`_.

 How to add a tactile keyboard to your kivy app ?
 ------------------------------------------------